NonsoCynthia/D2T-Longer-Text-Agent-System/README.md

 For questions, issues or collaboration requests, please open a GitHub issue or contact:

 - Chinonso Cynthia Osuji
-- See the email address on the GitHub profile.
+- {firstname.lastname}@adaptcentre.ie